DanielOkhman/CNC-Machine-Design-Build/README.md

 The objective of this project is to design and build a functional CNC machine in order to deepen my understanding of motion control systems, electromechanical integration, and computer-controlled manufacturing.

-Rather than purchasing a prebuilt kit, I chose to engineer the system myself — configuring stepper motors, looking into GRBL parameters, assembling the mechanical frame, and validating smooth, repeatable motion.
+Rather than purchasing a prebuilt kit, I chose to engineer the system myself which included: configuring stepper motors, looking into GRBL parameters, assembling the mechanical frame, and validating smooth, repeatable motion.
 The long-term goal is to integrate a spindle and transition from simply motion to precision cutting.

 ---